Daniel-KM/Omeka-S-module-Internationalisation/README.md

 - Add links for easier browsing between translated pages.
 - Add a button to duplicate a site (item pool, pages and navigation)
 - Add a button to apply settings or another site (except language).
+- Database: invert the process to avoid to rebuild all pairs each time they are read.
+So save all pairs (one or two ways?) in the database when relations are created or updated.

 Warning